quii/learn-go-with-tests/math.md

-Wee may have felt odd that we were pouring a lot of time and effort into those SVG tests - importing an XML library, parsing XML, refactoring the structs - but that test code is a valuable part of our codebase - possibly more valueable than the current production code.
+Wee may have felt odd that we were pouring a lot of time and effort into those SVG tests - importing an XML library, parsing XML, refactoring the structs - but that test code is a valuable part of our codebase - possibly more valuable than the current production code.
 It will help guarantee that the output is always a valid SVG, no matter what we choose to use to produce it.